Ms Amanda Firth

 |Position||Lecturer in Midwifery|

 Research Interests (key words only)

 Perinatal mental health, vulnerable women, migrant/ refugee/ asylum seeking women, e-assessment, e-portfolio use.

 Teaching and Supervisory Responsibilities

-I am heavily involved in e-assessment and have led on a project to design and implement an online three-year holistic ipsative assessment for anatomy and physiology in the BSc/MSc Midwifery Studies curriculum.
-I also work closely with colleagues both within and outside of the faculty to further develop the use of a mature, fully embedded e-portfolio for holistic assessment of both clinical and academic work.
+Amanda is heavily involved in e-assessment and has led on a project to design and implement an online three-year holistic ipsative assessment for anatomy and physiology in the BSc/MSc Midwifery Studies curriculum.
+She also works closely with colleagues both within and outside of the faculty to further develop the use of a mature, fully embedded e-portfolio for holistic assessment of both clinical and academic work.

 - MSc Midwifery Studies